gnasses/PythonFlaskSQLAlchemyTemplate/README.md

 ------

-## Making a Flask Application into a service using Systemd
+## Deploy to Linux: Making a Flask Application into a service using Systemd
 This will allow the application to automatically start up after a system restart, and restart the application if it crashes or unloads for any reason.

 #### Create a Service Unit File